 Label—Customize the name of each query.
 If there is a single query in a widget, you can turn off the display label for vertical and icon arrangement style.

 Icon—Choose an icon for each query displayed in the widget and the list of queries in the content panel.
-You can choose icons from the General and Arrows galleries, or add your icon from a file.
+You can choose icons from the General and Arrows galleries or add your icon from a file.
+Click the Delete button to remove unused uploaded icons.

 Attribute filter—Build SQL expressions to specify the attribute filter criteria.
 The SQL Expression Builder that opens provides several options for creating complex and interactive queries.